Saankhya Labs receives FCC certification for its Broadcast Radio Head, which enables convergence of broadcast and mobile networks

 - BRH enables broadcasters to provide data services to various new applications and increase their revenues.

-SAN FRANCISCO, March 1, 2021 /PRNewswire/ -- Saankhya Labs, India's 5G communication solutions disruptor, today announced Federal Communication Commission, (FCC), USA certification for its Broadcast Radio Head (BRH).
+BENGALURU, India, March 1, 2021 /PRNewswire/ -- Saankhya Labs, India's 5G communication solutions disruptor, today announced Federal Communication Commission, (FCC), USA certification for its Broadcast Radio Head (BRH).
 The BRH complies with FCC Title 47CFR part 27 and part 15.
+Saankhya Labs is the first Indian company with FCC certified outdoor wireless communication equipment.
+Apart from BRH, Saankhya also has other FCC certified products in its portfolio.

 BRH is an innovative concept pioneered by Saankhya Labs for helping digital terrestrial broadcasters to increase their reach and market share.
 This is achieved by 'Cellularizing' the broadcast transmitters to provide ubiquitous coverage of broadcast signal for high quality content reception in mobile, automotive, and other portable devices.